Everything You Need to Know About the Trevi Fountain in Rome: History, Legends & Tips

 The Trevi Fountain| ©Fabio Fistaro

-The architecture of the Roman Empire always had the maxim of being of use to the citizenry.
-The fountains in the city of Rome had the function of indicating a place to obtain drinking water for drinking, cooking and cleaning, but in the case of the Trevi Fountain, like other fountains built during the Baroque period in Rome, these monuments also acquired the function of worshipping water and enhancing its symbolism of purity and renewal.
+The architecture of the Roman Empire always had the maxim of being useful to the citizens.
+The fountains of the city of Rome had the function of indicating a place where drinking water could be obtained for drinking, cooking, and cleaning, but in the case of the Trevi Fountain, like other fountains built during the Baroque period in Rome, these monuments also acquired the function of worshipping water and enhancing its symbolism of purity and renewal.

-And that is why the fountain that existed on the site of the Trevi Fountain was renovated at the request of Pope Urban VIII in 1629, to become the marvelous work of art that we can admire today.
+That is why the fountain that stood on the site of the Trevi Fountain was renovated in 1629 at the behest of Pope Urban VIII, becoming the wonderful work of art that we can admire today.

-The pope entrusted the commission to the artist Gian Lorenzo Bernini, under his patronage, and Bernini began his original design; however, the project was abandoned upon the pope's death and it was not until 1730, a century later, that Pope Clement XII chose the architect Nicola Salvi to finish the famous fountain.
-Incidentally, the name of the Trevi Fountain comes from the fact that it is located at a "three-way" crossroads, something you will see first-hand when you visit.
+The pope entrusted the commission to the artist Gian Lorenzo Bernini, under his patronage, and he began his original design; however, the project was abandoned upon the pope's death and it was not until 1730, a century later, that Pope Clement XII chose the architect Nicola Salvi to complete the famous fountain.
+Incidentally, the name Fontana di Trevi comes from its location at a crossroads of "three roads," which you can see for yourself when you visit.

 What does the Trevi Fountain represent?